 It’s really important to pay extra attention to cyclists, as they can sometimes be very vulnerable road users.
 This is because they often travel quickly and emerge from unexpected places.
 If you require more information, take a look at this advice on sharing the road with cyclists from the AA.

-Also, make sure that you take into account any adverse weather conditions, such as ice, snow, or fog when completing the hazard perception test.
-Any sort of bad weather can result in poor visibility and increased stopping times, so driving with extra care is crucial.
+Though you won’t need to click as a result of adverse weather conditions, you’ll need to make sure that you take these into account.
+This is because bad weather, such as ice, snow or fog, can result in poor visibility and increased stopping times, requiring extra care whilst driving.
 The Highway Code provides useful information about driving in any sort of weather.
 If you want to know more about the Highway Code, check out this article.

 Think you’re ready to take your theory?
 Why not find out whether you’d pass the test today?
 Or, for some inspiration to help you get that pink licence, take a look at these 10 epic road trip ideas.
 Whatever your driving needs, at PassMeFast we’re here to steer you in the right direction!